We work with more than 300 partners to bring you better travel deals

 The cheapest flights to Iraq are usually found when departing on a Wednesday.
 The departure day with the highest cost at present is Saturday.

 Iraq flights can be made cheaper if you choose a flight at midday.
-Booking a flight in the afternoon will likely mean higher prices.
+Booking a flight in the evening will likely mean higher prices.

 How long is the flight to Iraq from the UK?